Australia turns to idled factories to pull it out of Covid-19 slump

 "Australia can certainly compete in this because it is high-tech manufacturing and this is something that we feel we should be able to encourage to come back," he said.

-"If we're producing the bulk of the world's hydrogen, I'd like to think that we can produce the tools that are required to use it properly."
+"If we are producing the bulk of the world's hydrogen, I would like to think that we can produce the tools that are required to use it properly."

-H2X's plan relies less on low labour costs that offshore production provides and more on the value of intellectual property, like Germany's high-tech factory sector.
+H2X's plan relies less on low labour costs that offshore production provides and more on the value of intellectual property, such as Germany's high-tech factory sector.

-Visy Industries, a recycling and packaging company, expanded into glass manufacturing in a deal worth almost A$1 billion (S$1 billion).
+Visy Industries, a recycling and packaging company, expanded into glass manufacturing in a deal worth almost A$1 billion (S$993 million).

 That move comes as China's recent curbs on waste imports forces Australia to come up with innovative ways of dealing with its garbage.